Parallel tree algorithms for AMR and non-standard data access

 In the event that no element has added to some local tree, we fill the range between its first and last local descendants with the coarsest possible elements.
 To this end, we first generate the smallest common ancestor of the two descendants, which contains the local portion of the tree.
 If the tree descendants are equal to the ancestor's first and last descendants, respectively, the ancestor is the tree's only element.
 Otherwise, we identify the two (necessarily distinct) children of the ancestor that contain one of the tree descendants each, and find the descendants' respective largest possible ancestor that (a) has the same first (last) descendant and (b) is not larger than the child.
 We do this with \algref{enlargefirst} \pfenlargefirst and \algref{enlargelast} \pfenlargelast, respectively.
 We then call \pfcompleteregion with the resulting elements to fill the tree.

 The finalization of a tree for the cases discussed above is listed in \algref{endtree}.
 The reader may notice that the logic in Lines~\ref{line:childfc} and \ref{line:childld}, along with the enlargement algorithms, could be tightened further by passing just the number $a.\ell + 1$ instead of the children $c$ and $d$.
 We omit such final optimizations in \pforest when not harmful to its performance, since the information on the child quadrants is valuable for checking the consistency of the code.
-In practice, we execute the \textbf{Require} and \textbf{Ensure} statements that make use of $c$ and $d$ in every debug compile.

 We allow to call the \buildadd function repeatedly with the same element, which is a convenience when using the feature of \pfsearch to maintain a list of multiple points to search \cite{IsaacBursteddeWilcoxEtAl15}, several of which may trigger the addition of the current element.
 A new element may just as well be finer or coarser than the one in the source, as long as it is added in order.
 The element is added once, and we provide the convenience callback \Add to establish its application data; see \algref{buildadd}.